GMC Hummer EV plant set up for electric vehicles exclusively, renamed Factory Zero

 In the process of shifting the site’s image toward sustainability, GM notes that it already has an adjacent 16.5-acre wildlife habitat recognized by the Wildlife Habitat Council.

 The renaming isn’t just another nod to a zero-emissions future.
-It harks back in GM heritage to Factory One in Flint—a name applied more than a hundred years ago to delineate the transformation from horse and buggies to combustion-engine cars.
+It harks back in GM heritage to Factory One in Flint—a name applied more than a hundred years ago to delineate the transformation from the horse-and-buggy era to combustion-engine cars.